 A unitholder will have an initial tax basis for its common units equal to the amount that unitholder paid for our common units plus that unitholder's share of our nonrecourse liabilities.
 That basis will be increased by that unitholder's share of our income and by any increases in that unitholder's share of our nonrecourse liabilities.
-That basis will be decreased, but not below zero, by distributions that that unitholder receives from us, by that unitholder's share of our losses, by any decreases in that unitholder's share of our expenditures that are not deductible in computing our taxable income and are not required to be capitalized.
+That basis will be decreased, but not below zero, by distributions that that unitholder receives from us, by that unitholder's share of our losses, by any decreases in that unitholder's share of our nonrecourse liabilities and by that unitholder's share of our expenditures that are not deductible in computing our taxable income and are not required to be capitalized.
 A unitholder will have no share of our debt which is recourse to our general partner, but will have a share, primarily based on that unitholder's share of profits, of our nonrecourse liabilities.
-See "--Disposition of Common Units--Recognition of Gain or Loss."
+See "-Disposition of Common Units-Recognition of Gain or Loss."